shreearn/Digital-CV/README.md

 # Digital-CV
 https://digital-cv-bhagyashree.streamlit.app/

+**Introduction:**
-This project is a digital CV that provides an interactive and engaging way to showcase a professional profile.
-It allows me to highlight skills, experience, projects, certifications, and more in a visually appealing format.
+Welcome to my Digital CV!
+This platform offers an interactive experience to explore my professional profile.
+From skills and projects to certifications and more, you'll find everything presented in a visually appealing format.

-Features
+---

+Description:
-- Interactive Profile: View my profile picture, contact information, and a brief description of myself.
-You can click on the links to view my certifications, projects, and more.
+- My Digital CV is designed to showcase my professional journey comprehensively.
+It features an interactive profile where you can view my contact information, profile picture, and a brief description of myself.
+You can also click on the links to explore my certifications, projects, and more.

-- Download Resume: Download my resume directly from the CV.

-- Social Media Links: Easily connect with me through email, LinkedIn, WhatsApp, and GitHub.
+- One of the key highlights is the ability to download my resume directly from the CV.
+Additionally, you can easily connect with me through email, LinkedIn, WhatsApp, and GitHub.